opsJson/json-parser/README.md

 # json-parser
-Simple and easy Json Parser in ANSCI C
+Simple and easy Json Parser in ANSI C

 Just copy and paste one function into your project.